Second Avenue Subway: Phase 1

 The stations at 86th and 72nd Streets were mined.
-This was challenging, given the number of expensive high rise properties in their vicinities.
+This was challenging, given the number of expensive high rise properties in their vicinity.
 The 96th Street cut-and-cover station was about 15 m deep, making it one of the shallowest stations being built on the line.
 The shallowness was so that the new line could align with the preexisting piece of subway tunnel built in the 1970s between 99th and 105th Streets.
 Stations at the two mined stations are between 25.9 and 27.4 m deep in rock.
 The construction method that was used was supposed to ease concerns for buildings above the station sites, because only two shafts were required for excavation.

 Of the below-ground obstacles, Arup director of construction David Caiden stated: "It's a spaghetti of tunnels, utilities, pipes and cables—I've never seen anything like it."
 Complicating the process, the project must go over, or under, subway lines, Amtrak railway lines, and the Queens-Midtown Tunnel linking Manhattan and Queens, in later phases.
 There were geological anomalies along the way of Phase 1.
 Manhattan's geology changes along the subway's length, passing through rock and soft ground, consisting of sands, silts, and clays over Manhattan schist, and there are faults and shear zones as well as fractured rock.

 Hard-rock TBMs 6.7 m in diameter, 450 ft in length, and 485 ST in weight were used to tunnel during the first phase, progressing at a rate of about 20 m per day.